 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-EVGA offers wide range of Nvidia based graphics cards starting from entry level or budget end, mid-range to high-end.
-Even for the single GPU, EVGA has different versions or editions of graphics cards that include GAMING, SC, SSC, FTW, Hybrid and Hydro.
+EVGA offers a wide range of Nvidia based graphics cards starting from entry-level or budget end, mid-range to high-end.
+Even for the single GPU, EVGA has different versions or editions of graphics cards that include GAMING, SC, SSC, FTW, Hybrid, and Hydro.
 Many users get confused that which variant or edition of the graphics card they should buy because they don’t know about them.
-So here in post I am going to tell you about the difference between them and what they really mean.
+So here in a post, I am going to tell you about the difference between them and what they really mean.

 Different EVGA Graphics Card Versions or Editions

 Here are the different versions of EVGA graphics cards with their actual meaning.
 After knowing about the users or customers can make an informed decision when buying an EVGA graphics card for their gaming PC.